| Roman J. Israel, Esq. (5/10) by Tony Medley Runtime 129 minutes. PG-13 I’m not quite sure what the point of this

 thrust into the role of trial attorney, something for which he is

+clearly not cut out.
 He doesn’t have much money but he muddles

 along, burdened by a stark sense of right and wrong.
 When he strays over

+that line everything goes awry.
 This movie really drags along until he

 crosses the line, maybe halfway through the film, after which it picks

 up some tension.
 But it still can’t find its raison d’être.
+Washington gives a performance that could

 be called adequate by some in an unusual role for a leading man but he’s